efebeydogan01/CS353/README.md

 §  Query Processing
 §  Query Optimization
 §  Transactions & Concurrency Control
 CS353 project repository can be found  <a href="https://github.com/efebeydogan01/CS353_eventica">here</a>.
+HW4 is the programming assignment.